 Two dedicated symposia rooms function as the main lecture rooms for the first- and second-year classes.
-In addition, the school shares two auditoria with the Virginia Tech Carilion Research Institute.
+In addition, the school shares two auditoria with the Fralin Biomedical Research Institute at VTC.
 A range of biomedical seminar series are offered in these larger lecture rooms, along with the weekly wrap-up session from the school’s problem-based learning program.

 The medical school houses 10 OSCE rooms, two of which are large enough to accommodate support team, group, and interdisciplinary training.
 The OSCE rooms are connected to a patient lounge with locker and restroom facilities, a waiting area, and an observation area that allows observers to perform real-time monitoring of activities.

 Most of the clinical training at the Virginia Tech Carilion School of Medicine take place in Carilion Clinic facilities.
 Carilion Clinic’s resources, its inpatient and many outpatient sites, its proximity to the medical school, and the size and expertise of its faculty in clinical practice and education, create a vibrant clinical teaching environment.

 Carilion Clinic provides a range of medical services and specialties at outpatient facilities and in hospitals throughout western Virginia.
 Virginia Tech Carilion School of Medicine students will train in an environment where advanced treatments, leading technologies, skilled specialists, and the setting of new standards in medicine and care are the norm.

 One of the newest educational tools available to medical students is the Anatomage table, which is basically a giant tablet with virtual patients inside.
 Using this tool, students can explore and manipulate different layers of anatomy with the swipe of a finger.
 What’s more, the table can use real scans from actual cases that medical students encounter.